-Fourth session: Environment 1/2
+Day 4: Environment 1/2

+- Informal chat with Clare

+Cooper, Founding Director of

+Cateran EcoMuseum, and

+Russell Taylor, Advisory

+Board Member of Alyth

+Development Trust,

+exploring how to reset our

+own compass.
+Clare also

+introduced us to the concept

+of 'bioregion'.

-- Informal chat with Clare Cooper (Founding Director of Cateran EcoMuseum) and Russell Taylor (Advisory Board Member of Alyth Development Trust), exploring how to reset our own compass.
-Clare also introduced us to the concept of 'bioregion'. - Road trip to the Spittal of Glenshee. - Reflective afternoon, mapping our own Fabric journey and committing to a few clear and realistic actions for the near future.
+- Road trip to the Spittal of Glenshee.

+- Reflective afternoon, mapping our own Fabric journey and committing to a few clear and realistic actions for the near future.
-- Key elements of how to make things happen: - \building local relationships and leadership through serendipity;

-\seeing possibilities and going outside of our comfort orbits;

-\enabling conditions for things to happen and knowing who your allies are;

-\connecting what you do with the largest forces in movement;

-- Benefits and challenges identified:

-\have a diversity of people to learn from, to listen/understand the way others think; \take time set aside to be part of something bigger than ourselves;

-\change of context helps change our creative energy: \let serendipity happen to grow relationships naturally; \creative leadership is about creating joint/shared ownership of an idea.
+- Key elements of how to make things happen: - building local relationships and leadership via serendipity; - seeing possibilities and going outside of our comfort orbits; - enabling conditions for things to happen and knowing who your allies are; - connecting what you do with largest forces in movement; - Benefits and challenges identified: - have a diversity of people to learn from, to listen/understand the way others think; - take time set aside to be part of something bigger than ourselves; - change of context helps change our creative energy: - let serendipity happen to grow relationships naturally; - creative leadership is about creating joint/shared ownership of an idea.

-Read more about this fourth session here.

-Fourth session: Environment 2/2
+Day 4: Environment 2/2

-My Journey: Mapping My Fabric Experience - focusing on people who have inspired us and whom we want to keep in touch with, challenges that we encountered and made us grow, insights that the programme offered us, and learnings that we want to develop further.
+My Journey: Mapping My Fabric Experience

+Focusing on people who have inspired us and whom we want to keep in touch with, challenges that we encountered and made us grow, insights that the programme offered us, and learnings that we want to develop further.